-The KSZ9563R provides a rich set of registers available to manage the functionality of the device.
-Access to these registers is accomplished via the SPI or I2C interface.
-Alternatively, the MII interface can be used to access the PHY registers only.
-The MII interface cannot access the switch registers.
+The KSZ9897R has a rich set of registers for device management.
+The registers are accessed by the SPI or I2C interfaces, or by in-band management.
+Alternatively, the MIIM interface can be used to access the PHY registers only.
+The MIIM interface cannot access the switch registers.

 A 16-bit address is used to access the device registers.
 This address is split into three hierarchical spaces, as shown in Figure 5-1.
 These three spaces are used to designate the port/channel (4-bits), function (page) of the port (4-bits), and register of function (8-bits).
-The individual ports are numbered 1 through 3.
+The individual ports are numbered 1 through 7.
 In the port space, a value of 0 is used for global registers.
 Address bit 15 is always 0.